LolaIbikz/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program prints _putchar, followed by a new line. a function that prints the alphabet, in lowercase, followed by a new line.
+program prints _putchar, followed by a new line. a function that prints the alphabet, in lowercase, followed by a new line a function that prints the alphabet, in lowercase, followed by a new line a function that prints 10 times the alphabet, in lowercase, followed by a new line.